tarqsalah/ML-based-groundwater-drought-modeling/docs/data_dictionary.md

 serves as the metadata reference for the deposited code and for the processed data available on request.

-> Fill in the bracketed units/details — these depend on your source data and
-> only you can confirm them.
-Remove any variables you did not use, and add any
-> that are missing.

 ---

 ## Identifiers and target